By: Martin Ebner

 Note: To reduce the impact, step back off the box.

-Muscles used: quadriceps, glutes, hamstrings, calves, core.
+Muscles worked: quadriceps, glutes, hamstrings, calves, core.

 Love them or hate them (probably hate), there's no denying the fat burning potential of lunges.